Main Office: 1364 Swan Ave. Baton Rouge, LA. 70807 | 225-775-7988

 Trauma Informed Care:

-CARP's mission, goals and vision are rooted in practicing Trauma Informed Care.
-Trauma Informed Care principles are safety, trustworthiness/transparency, providing peer support, collaboration, empowerment and humility.
-We all accomplish these principles by ensuring our guests feel respected and supported.
-Ensuring staff maintain healthy interpersonal boundaries and can manage conflict appropriately.
-Keeping consistent schedules and procedures.
-Offering sufficient notice and preparation when changes are necessary.
-Maintaining communication that is consistent, open, respectful, and compassionate: and being aware of how an individual's culture affects how they perceive trauma, safety and privacy.
+CARP's mission, goals, and vision are deeply entrenched in the practice of Trauma-Informed Care.
+The principles of Trauma-Informed Care include prioritizing safety, building trustworthiness and transparency, providing peer support, fostering collaboration, empowering individuals, and demonstrating humility.
+We uphold these principles by ensuring that our guests feel respected and supported at all times.
+This entails maintaining healthy interpersonal boundaries among staff members and handling conflicts appropriately.
+We also ensure consistency in schedules and procedures, providing ample notice and preparation when changes are necessary.
+Communication within our organization is consistently open, respectful, and compassionate.
+Moreover, we acknowledge and respect how an individual's cultural background influences their perceptions of trauma, safety, and privacy.

 **We are designated tax exempt under section 501(c)3 of the Internal Revenue Code.
 Your contributions are tax-deductible to the fullest extent of the law.

-We understand that medical and personal information about you and your health is personal and protected health information (PHI).
-We are committed to protecting your personal information and to share the minimum necessary required information to accomplish each purpose.
+We recognize that your medical and personal information, including your health status, is sensitive and protected health information (PHI).
+Safeguarding your personal data is our priority, and we only share the minimum necessary information to fulfill specific purposes.

 Meet Us